w3c/did-wg/WorkMode/guiding_principles.md

 promote consistency and usability of the resulting specifications.

 This document is a *Living Document* and as such will change.
-Members of the group are encouraged to edit (e.g. to update, correct, etc.) the information.
+Members of the group are encouraged to edit (e.g., to update, correct, etc.) the information.
 Comments about this document are welcome via issues and pull request on the [group’s “admin” repository](https://github.com/w3c/did-wg/) or via emails sent to the group’s